Lab Diamond Cut

 Diamonds achieve their luminosity from light reflection, light refraction, and light dispersion.
 Reflection relates to light that bounces back from the diamond – providing a real shine.

 Whereas, refraction relates to light filtering through the top of the diamond, angling itself around the interior of the diamond and then heading back out again.
 Finally, there’s light dispersion – this refers to white light entering the diamond then splitting to create a rainbow effect.
 This is often known as “diamond fire.”
+To really display a diamond ring's fire, we recommend going with a lab grown diamond solitaire ring.

 Diamond Shapes Explained